-Features of inspiratory muscles’ functional state in chronic heart failure with preserved ejection fraction
+Features of inspiratory muscle functional state in patients with heart failure with preserved ejection fraction

 - Authors: Ivanov K.M.1, Silkina T.A.1, Baykina N.G.1